 Shopping for jeans?
-Here are the 8 best places to buy online
+Here are the 7 best places to buy online

-Summer is a perfect time to shop for a denim refresh.
+September is the perfect time for a denim refresh.

-Whether you’re looking for basic skinnies, on-trend denim or fashion-forward cropped flares, the key is finding a flattering fit and a style that speaks to you.
+Whether you’re looking for basic skinnies, on-trend boyfriend jeans or fashion-forward cropped flares, the key is finding a flattering fit and a style that speaks to you.
 But don’t despair if you’re overwhelmed by all the options.
 TODAY Style is sharing our shopping secrets below.

 Read on for the best sites to scour when you’re on the hunt for new jeans.
-And since there's nothing better than same-day delivery, we've included Amazon's top 10 best-selling jeans, so you can click "add to cart" without wasting any time.
-Happy shopping!
+And if you are looking to refresh more than just your denim supply, check out our articles on the best wardrobe basics and the best white t-shirts.

 For top-quality denim, Shopbop is a great bet.
 The massive e-tailer even has a “denim boutique” dedicated to on-trend blues.
 We always gravitate toward their selection of Levi’s and Blank Denim, but the shop has everything you could imagine from brands like Citizens of Humanity and Rag & Bone to One Teaspoon and Madewell.

 Pro tip: This is a great, go-to site for maternity jeans!
+And they offer free two-day shipping if you are an Amazon Prime member.

 Blank Denim The Classic Skinny Jeans, $88, Shopbop